rspamd/rspamd.com/doc/faq.md

 ```

 In this case, if `test1` and `test2` both match, their joint score won't be more than `15`.

+You can check your groups configuration by using `rspamadm configdump -g` from version 2.5: this command shows all Rspamd groups, symbols and their scores.
+You can add flag `-j` for JSON output and use `jq` tool to operate with the output.

 ### Why are some symbols missing in the metric configuration